 Note: Some internship programs have additional requirements.
 Please review the program criteria and submit all relevant documentation on time.
-To further assist students with this process, a major assignment in the NHM 401 Dietetics Capstone course is the preparation of materials to apply for a dietetic internship.

 A complete list of nationwide accredited Dietetic Internships may be found at ACEND (eatrightpro.org) Students may also be admitted to the Individualized Supervised Practice Pathway (ISPP).
 This is a new accredited pathway that is offered by a few institutions.
 Additional information may be found at the ACEND website.
 Dietetic Supervised practice programs range in cost from \$6,000.00 to \$13,000.00.
 There are also application fees.